 - At least two courses from ECEN 302, 303, 310, 315, 330, COMP 307, NWEN 301, 302, 304, SWEN 303

 This consists of three courses outside of your specialisation which form a coherent unit.
-This is an oppurtunity to explore some other interest you may have outside of the BE.
+This is an opportunity to explore some other interest you may have outside of the BE(Hons).